-You get it for free when you join the Move Your Mountains email community!
+You get it for free when you join our email community!
 You’ll also get weekly tips on motivation and productivity, advice on how to achieve your goals, and guidance on building a life exploding with joy.

 What’s not to love?
 Hop on the list now!

-I set too many goals and burnt out
+I set too many goals and get burnt out

 I really struggled with the concept that dreams take time to come true.
 If I wanted to have a six figure business in the future, I would always try to make it happen THIS year.
 When you’re starting at square one, it’s not likely to happen unless you’re making some major sacrifices in other areas, which I wasn’t.
 Yet I was still beating myself up when I couldn’t do 77 things in one day, and still keep little humans alive.

 If you set too many goals, you’ll burn out.